silent-mobius/Lpi_DevOps/DevOps/Dev/Python/00_Instant_Hacking:_The_Basics/00_The_Interactive_Interpreter.md

 Python 3.6.8 (default, Mar 01 2019, 10:09:12)
 [GCC 8.3.1 20190223 (Red Hat 8.3.1-2)] on linux
 Type "help", "copyright", "credits" or "license" for more information.
+>>>

+The exact appearance of the interpreter and its error messages will depend on which version you are using.
+This might not seem very interesting, but believe me, it is.
+This is your gateway to hackerdom—your first step in taking control of your computer.
+In more pragmatic terms, it’s an interactive Python interpreter.
+Just to see if it’s working, try the following:

+>>> print("Hello, world!")

+When you press the Enter key, the following output appears:

+Hello, world!
+>>>

+So what happened here?
+The >>> thingy is the prompt.
+You can write something in this space, like print "Hello, world!".
+If you press Enter, the Python interpreter prints out the string “Hello, world!” and you get a new prompt below that.
+What if you write something completely different?
+Try it out:

+>>> No One Expects The Spanish Inquisition
+SyntaxError: invalid syntax
+>>>

+Obviously, the interpreter didn’t understand that.
+2 (If you are running an interpreter other than IDLE, such as the command-line version for Linux, the error message will be slightly different.)
+The interpreter also indicates what’s wrong: it will emphasize the word Spanish by giving it a red background (or, in the command-line version, by using a caret, ^)